sebge2/kafka-hands-on/README.md

 ### Start OpenSearch

 Will be used for a consumer test.
+You may increase the maximum memory size allocated for Docker.

 ````
 cd bin/opensearch